Loyd Grossman: Heritage and the arts

 Grossman's lifelong interest in history, the arts and heritage has involved him in a number of organisations.
 He is a former commissioner of the Museums and Galleries Commission, a former commissioner of English Heritage (where he was chairman of the Museums Advisory Committee and the Blue Plaques Panel), and of the Royal Commission on the Historical Monuments of England.
 He was a founding member of the Museums, Libraries and Archives Council, past chairman of the National Museums Liverpool, deputy chairman of Liverpool European Capital of Culture, chairman of Culture Northwest and of the Public Monuments and Sculpture Association.
 He founded the 24 Hour Museum (now Culture24).

 He was chairman of the University for the Creative Arts from 2008 to 2012 and a member of the Court of Governors of the LSE from 1996 to 2009 and is now an emeritus governor.
 He was deputy chair of the Royal Drawing School, a member of the Council of the British School at Rome, a member of the board of the Association of Leading Visitor Attractions and a governor of the Building Crafts College.
 Grossman was chairman of the Churches Conservation Trust from 2007 to 2016 and in 2009 became chairman of the Heritage Alliance – the UK organisation that represents more than 100 leading non-governmental organisations across the heritage sector.
 In 2015, he was elected for an unprecedented third term as chairman.
 In 2016, he was appointed chairman of The Royal Parks.
+His term was extended on three occasions, to 4 July 2024 then 31 May 2025 before stepping down on 28 February 2026.

 Current appointments

-Grossman is chairman of The Royal Parks, having been reappointed for a four-year term in July 2020, to run from 5 July 2020 to 4 July 2024.
-He was also chairman of Gresham College, a governor of the British Institute at Florence, a governor of the Compton Verney House Trust and a trustee of the Warburg Charitable Trust.
+He was chairman of Gresham College, a governor of the British Institute at Florence, a governor of the Compton Verney House Trust and a trustee of the Warburg Charitable Trust.
 He is president of the Arts Society (formerly NADFAS) and patron of the Association for Heritage Interpretation.